 - Innovative customized histological procedures to develop suitable approaches for:

-- Automated protein detection for single or multiplex immunofluorescence (IF) and immunohistochemistry (IHC) experiments (up to 5 simultaneous biomarkers in IF multiplexes and up to 8 in IHC)
+- Automated detection of proteins, DNA and RNA in cells, animal and human tissues for single or multiplex immunofluorescence (IF) and immunohistochemistry (IHC) experiments

 - Use of multiple primary antibodies raised in the same species, without cross talk